 AHS: When did yoga find you?

-In college (University of Arizona), I joined a couple of different groups and clubs.
+In college (Arizona State University), I joined a couple of different groups and clubs.
 I wasn’t really finding my niche there.
 I was still feeling a bit disconnected.
 I was trying to build friendships and make a home away from home and I just wasn’t finding it.
 One of my friends convinced me to go to a Bikram Yoga class, and I was miserable through it.
 My mind just kept spinning with all of the things that I needed to get done for the day.
 I did not want to be in that hot, sweaty room.
 And then I left and was like, you know what?
 That is exactly where I need to be because it was so hard for me.
 Not physically, per say.
 I mean it was hard physically, but mentally I was just not getting it.
 I was so in my head for everything.
 How did I look in the mirror, where did I have to be after, who are the other people in the room?
 Which are also all of the things that yoga tells you to let go of.
 So, I kept with my practice.

 Years later I found yoga teacher Anton Mackey and he instilled the confidence in me to be a teacher.
 I never thought I could teach yoga, ever.
 It was never on my radar.
 I had never considered it.
 And he spent a month convincing me that this was my path.
 I decided to pursue it and it was the best decision I ever made.
 Yoga has built my confidence in ways that I could have never imagined it would.